-A two-hour workshop focused on the application of osteopathic principles in clinical practice management of gastroesophageal reflux disease (GERD).
+A workshop focused on the application of osteopathic principles in clinical practice management of gastroesophageal reflux disease (GERD).

 All grievances should be in writing and should specify the nature of the grievance.
-Initially, all grievances should be directed to MAOPS Executive Director, who will then forward said grievance to the Education & Convention Committee.
+Initially, all grievances should be directed to MAOPS Executive Director,, who will then forward said grievance to the Education & Convention Committee.
 All grievances will receive an initial response in writing within 30 days of receipt.
-If the participant does not receive a satisfactory response, then they can then submit a complaint in writing to the Council on Continuing Medical Education of the AOA at 142 East Ontario Street, Chicago, IL 60611.
+If the participant does not receive a satisfactory response, then they can then submit a complaint in writing to the Bureau of Osteopathic Education of the AOA at 142 East Ontario Street, Chicago, IL 60611.

-medicine degree from ATSU-KCOM in 1996 and completed his postgraduate training at Midwestern University Arizona (Community Hospital Medical Center) in Phoenix, Arizona.
+Jonathon R. Kirsch, DO, is an associate professor of Osteopathic Manipulative Medicine (OMM) at A.T.
+Still University's Kirksville College of Osteopathic Medicine (ATSU-KCOM).
+He earned his doctor of osteopathic medicine degree from ATSU-KCOM in 1996 and completed his postgraduate training at Midwestern University Arizona (Community Hospital Medical Center) in Phoenix, Arizona.
 He has been actively teaching and practicing OMM since 1997 in Arizona, and more recently Wisconsin.
 Dr. Kirsch joined KCOM's OMM department in April 2019 and lives in Kirksville with his wife, Susan, and their family dog, Luce.
 In his free time, he enjoys reading, walking, and playing jazz piano.

 Dr. Kirsch discloses that he has no relevant financial relationships with any organization producing, marketing, reselling or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.